 There are four general ratings for life insurance: preferred plus, preferred, standard, and substandard or table rating.
-If you’ve had a low-risk cancer like skin, prostate, or early stage breast cancer or testicular cancer, you may be able to get a standard-rate term policy as soon as the typical waiting period for your cancer type is over.
+If you’ve had low-risk cancer like skin, prostate, or early-stage breast cancer or testicular cancer, you may be able to get a standard-rate term policy as soon as the typical waiting period for your cancer type is over.
 For other cancers, insurers will initially charge a higher rate or add on a surcharge for several years, but over time you should be able to lower your premiums.

 Your stage in treatment will also decide the types of policies for which you’ll be eligible.
 (See chart below for your insurance options depending up whether you’re in-treatment or in-remission and beyond).

 Currently In Treatment